-Type of source Topics Purpose Full reference (+ link if possible) Comments - key findings/information gaps Humanitarian Inter-sectoral Inform assessment methodology including sampling design REACH Detailed Site Assessment (DSA) VI Dataset for Somaliland.
-Accessible here .
+Type of Topics Purpose Full reference (+ link Comments - key findings/information gaps source Humanitarian Inter-sectoral Inform assessment methodology including sampling design if possible) REACH Detailed Site Assessment (DSA) VI.
+Accessible here.
 Data for the DSA VI was collected from December 2022 to February 2023.
 Its aggregated dataset gives key information on the assessed IDP sites' features (e.g. duration of establishment, data of arrival of the majority of residents).
-Developed in close collaboration with the CCCM cluster.
-Humanitarian Internally Displaced Persons (IDPs) Inform assessment methodology including sampling design CCCM Cluster HDX Data Accessible here .
-There are over 170 recorded IDP sites across Somaliland as of December 2022.
+Developed in close collaboration with Somalia's CCCM cluster.
+Humanitarian Internally Displaced Persons (IDPs) Inform assessment methodology including sampling design CCCM Cluster Somalia HDX Data Accessible here.
+There are over 3,300 recorded IDP sites across Somalia as of December 2022.
 An approximate, 85% of the sites are informal settlements on private land and 90% of site are in urban areas according to the Detailed Site Assessment (DSA) of the CCCM Cluster.
-Humanitarian Inter-sectoral Inform assessment methodology including sampling design OCHA - Office for the Coordination of Humanitarian Affairs 2023 Population Figures and Disaggregation Accessible here.
-This presents the latest population figures at settlement level for non-displaced populations across the country.
-Humanitarian Displacement Aid understanding of context UNHCR - United Nations High Commissioner for Refugees Population Dashboard - 28 February 2023 Accessible here.
-As of February 2023, 17,438 Somali refugees and asylum seekers hosted in neighbouring countries and 61,7400 internally displaced in Somalia/Somaliland, with 65% accounted as drought-induced displacement.
+Humanitarian Inter-sectoral Inform assessment methodology including sampling design OCHA - Office for the Coordination of Humanitarian Affairs Somalia 2023 Population Figures and Disaggregation Accessible here.
+"SOMALIA - 2023 POPULATION FIGURES AND DISAGGREGATION" presents the latest population figures at settlement level for non-displaced populations across the country.
+Humanitarian Displacement Aid understanding of context UNHCR - United Nations High Commissioner for Refugees Somalia Situation: Population Dashboard - 28 February 2023 Accessible here.
+As of February 2023, 687,184 Somali refugees and asylum seekers hosted in neighbouring countries and 2.97 million internally displaced in Somalia, with 65% accounted as drought-induced displacement.
+Humanitarian Health Food Security Identifying information gaps WHO - World Health Organisation Public Health Situation Analysis: Greater Horn of Africa - January 2023 Accessible here.
+The results of recent IPC surveys conducted showed that an estimated 1.8 million children will be acutely malnourished.
+This includes 513,550 who are likely to be severely malnourished through July 2023.
+The nutrition situation has worsened in most parts of the country, with children, lactating women and people on the move being the most-severely impacted.
+Acute malnutrition case admissions among children under the age of five have continued to rise substantially over the last few months.